pgEdge/postgres-images/examples/compose/distributed/README.md

 docker compose exec postgres-n1 psql -U pgedge acctg -c "select * from example;"
 ```

-## Load the Northwind example dataset
+##Loading the Northwind Sample Dataset

-The Northwind example dataset is a PostgreSQL database dump that you can use to try replication with a more realistic database.
+The Northwind sample dataset is a Postgres database dump that you can use to try replication with a more realistic database.
 To load the Northwind dataset into your pgEdge database, run:

 ```sh
 curl https://downloads.pgedge.com/platform/examples/northwind/northwind.sql | docker compose exec -T postgres-n1 psql -U pgedge acctg